 It’s no secret that Northern California is home to some great wineries.
 Popular and unique tasting rooms can be found within just a couple hours of Sacramento, including in Amador County, El Dorado County, Placer County, Lodi, Napa Valley, and Sonoma County.

-Take a 2-hour drive up Highway 50 or Interstate 80 and land at the world-famous Lake Tahoe.
+Take a two-hour drive up Highway 50 or Interstate 80 and land at the world-famous Lake Tahoe.
 Winter months bring plenty of options for skiers and snowboarders, while summer months are perfect for soaking up the sun on this crystal-clear alpine lake.